Ethereum 2.0 is a term used to describe a series of potential updates to Ethereum to make it, for lack of better terms, faster and better.

-Cryptocurrency is a general name referring to all encrypted decentralized digital currency like Bitcoin.
 Cryptocurrency uses cryptography to create coins and secure transactions.
-Typically cryptocurrencies are open source with pubic, but encrypted ledgers of all transactions.
+Typically cryptocurrencies are open source with pubic, but encrypted, ledgers of all transactions based on blockchain technology.

-There are a number of cryptocurrencies traded in markets, and the growing popularity means that despite volatile prices, market caps and values are growing every year.
+There are a number of cryptocurrencies traded on cryptocurrency exchanges, and the growing popularity of cryptocurrency means that despite volatile prices, market caps and values are growing every year.

 Popular cryptocurrencies include the original Bitcoin, Ethereum’s Ether, and Litecoin.

-Cryptocurrency is legal and taxable in the US, but it isn’t legal tender (you can’t pay your taxes in Bitcoin).
+Cryptocurrency is legal and taxable in the US, but it isn’t legal tender (you can’t pay your taxes in Bitcoin, it is considered investment property).
 With that said, due to its infancy and history so far, cryptocurrencies should be invested in and used with their historical volatility in mind.

 Click on any of the pages below to learn more about cryptocurrency.

 TIP: If you are new to cryptocurrency, check out our guide to cryptocurrency for beginners.